utrains/Terraform-associate-class/2_data-sources/README.md

 - a Terraform Cloud account and organization.
 [Click here](https://app.terraform.io/public/signup/account?utm_source=learn) to create a Cloud or to login on it if your already have one
 - Terraform Cloud locally authenticated.
 [Click here](https://developer.hashicorp.com/terraform/tutorials/cloud-get-started/cloud-login) to see the process
 - The AWS CLI.
-- a Terraform Cloud variable set configured with your AWS credentials.

 ## Open the Folders
 The example configuration for this tutorial is hosted in two Folders : __data-sources-vpc__ and __data-sources-app__ inside the folder called __data-sources__